-Many of our Bachelor of Nursing graduates continue with their studies after qualifying as registered nurses by undertaking a Master's degrees in Nursing.
-A number of our Master's in Nursing graduates have successfully gained registration as Nurse Practitioners with prescribing rights.
+Many of our Bachelor of Nursing graduates continue with their studies after qualifying as registered nurses by undertaking a master’s degree in nursing.
+A number of our Master of Nursing graduates have successfully gained registration as nurse practitioners with prescribing rights.
 We can also offer you a PhD in nursing.

 Page authorised by Director, Student Administration